 (134) Taddeo di Bartolo.
 The Martyrdom of SS.
 Cosmo and Damiano.
-A wild scene in which an angry crowd stone the saints as they hang on their crosses.
+A wild scene in which an angry crowd

 (137) A small but effective panel.
 The Mystic Marriage of S. Catherine, at either side SS.
 James,

 Bartholomew and Lucy.

 On the wall between the windows.
 (145) A triptych, by Jacopo di Mino, il Pellicciaio, painted in 1363.
 This artist designed the façade of the baptistery.
 The Child seated on his mother's knee crowns S. Catherine of Alexandria, who kneels before him.
 The other saints are Agnes, Mary Magdalen and Lucy.